dgp1130/blog/src/www/posts/ctor.md

 class Animal {
   private readonly myName: string;

-  // Constructors must be hand-written and follow this format.
+  // Constructors must be hand-written in this format.
-  // Must be `public`, but should not be called outside the class. public constructor({ myName }: { myName: string }) {
+  // Must be `public`, but should not be called outside the
+  // class.
+  public constructor({ myName }: { myName: string }) {
     this.myName = myName;
   }